matchilling/hmrc-exchange-rates/README.md

 ## 🛠 CSV and XML converter

-HMRC publishes new monthly exchange rates in [CSV](hmrc-csv-rates) and [XML](hmrc-xml-rates) format on its website during the last week of the month.
+HMRC publishes new monthly exchange rates in [CSV][hmrc-csv-rates] and [XML][hmrc-xml-rates] format on its website during the last week of the month.
 The CSV version is usually a few days before the XML one available.

 Unfortunately only the XML version can be retrieved programmatically as the URI to CSV contains a unique file descriptor which obviously can not be predicted.
 Therefore the XML converter is being used by default.

-However, you can always manually add new rates to this repository using this CSV converter.
+However, you can always manually add new rates to this repository using (this CSV converter)[script/converter/from_csv.sh].

 ```sh
 $ curl --silent https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/874383/exrates-monthly-0420.csv | \